hfingler/ava/cava/samples/onnxruntime/README.md

 0. Set AVA_GUEST_DUMP_DIR and AVA_WORKER_DUMP_DIR on the guestlib application side when running.
 Two separate envvars are necessary in svless mode due to the guestlib application residing in the VM.

-1. Generate the onnx_opt spec with -DAVA_RECV_DUMP_FROM_GUESTLIB in the ava_cxx flags at the top of onnx_opt.cpp.
-This is to prevent fatbins from being loaded in two separate calls from both the internal_api_handler and the worker.
-Only the internal_api_handler will load fatbins when it receives the name of the dump directory from the guestlib.
+1. Generate / compile the onnx_opt spec with -DAVA_PRELOAD_CUBIN in the ava_cxx flags at the top of onnx_opt.cpp.
+This is just to make sure onnx_dump doesn't try to call ava_load_cubin_worker in the cmd handler.
+There's probably something better like a flag for each spec or something.

-2. Compile ava (without regenerating the spec, so build-ava without the ava-gen dependency) with the addition of the following line to the top of the ava_load_cubin_worker function in `cava/onnx_opt_nw/onnx_opt_nw_worker.cpp`.
-This is to prevent global metadata values (e.g. number of fatbins) from persisting over multiple applications' loading.
-    `ava_metadata_reset(&__ava_endpoint, NULL);`

-3. profit

 You should see the dump directory name output from the internal_api_handler when the command is received on the worker's side.

+Current issue:
+There may be a race condition with API commands being remoted before the worker's loaded the fatbins.
+I'm a little suspicious of that reason though as I was doing this fine before with no problems, so it's probably worth investigating further.

+If it is a race condition, things I've tried so far:
+- switch `__handle_command_onnx_opt_init()` and `nw_init_guestlib(ONNX_OPT_API)` in the guestlib's guest context (in the generated code).
+Don't do this, bad things happen.
+- switch the order in guestlib/init.cpp that the DUMP_DIR and INIT_API commands are sent.
+I don't think this works, need to look into it more.